Meet Justos, the new Brazilian insurtech that just got backing from the CEOs of 7 unicorns – TechCrunch

 “By going direct to consumer, we are able to acquire users cheaper than our competitors and give back the savings to our users in the form of cheaper prices,” Chadha said.

-Customers will be able to buy insurance through Justos’ app, website, or even WhatsApp.
+Customers will be able to buy insurance through Justos’ app, website or even WhatsApp.
 For now, the company is only adding potential customers to a waitlist but plans to begin selling policies later this year..

-During the pandemic, the auto insurance sector in Brazil declined by 1%, according to Chadha, who believes that indicates “there is latent demand rearing to go once things open up again.”
+During the pandemic, the auto insurance sector in Brazil declined by 1%, according to Chadha, who believes that indicates “there is latent demand raring to go once things open up again.”

 Justos has a social good component as well.
 Justos intends to cap its profits and give any leftover revenue back to nonprofit organizations.